svenax/SublimePrint/README.md

 '/usr/local/bin'.
 An absolute path should be given if it resides in another directory.

+### Supported print options

+* Print the entire file from the active view.
+* Print the selected text from the active view.
+* Print the content of the clipboard.

-## Select a printer
+### Select a printer

 A list of all available printers will be created in the user specific 'SublimePrint.sublime-settings' file.
-The available printers have key format "printer_?".
+The available printers have key format "printer_(a number)".
 The selected printer is defined under key "used_printer".

-To re-create the list of available printers, delete all keys "used_printer" and "printer_?" from the user specific 'SublimePrint.sublime-settings' and print an empty page.
+To re-create the list of available printers, delete key "used_printer" and all occurrences of "printer_(a number)" from the user specific 'SublimePrint.sublime-settings' and print an empty page.

 ## Install enscript